Bellow Theatre are a Hull-based new-writing company rooted in brave and stirring stories

 Led by Maureen Lennon and Tabitha Mortiboy, Bellow are Supported Artists of Hull Truck Theatre and an Emerging Company of New Diorama Theatre 2017/18; in 2015 our show Billy Through the Window was nominated for the Brighton Fringe Award for Excellence.
 We have be commissioned to make work for Assemble Fest (The Cautionary Tale of Horrid Ham Carver 2015, The Washerwomen's Warning 2016, Gobble 2017), The Amy Johnson Festival, Heads Up Festival and York Theatre Royal’s On Our Turf initiative.

 Our last show, Bare Skin On Briny Waters, was part of the Hull TakeOver at Edinburgh Fringe, where it recieved two award commendations from NSDF.
-It is touring again in Spring 2018.
+It is TOURING again in Spring 2018, you've several chances to see it find out HERE.